-When preparing a tooth for a crown, bridge or veneer, it is important to obtain an accurate impression so that the restoration fits perfectly to the tooth, giving ultimate aesthetics, durability and comfort.
+When preparing a tooth for dental crowns London, it is important to obtain an accurate impression so that the restoration fits perfectly to the tooth, giving ultimate aesthetics, durability, and comfort.
 At Smile Cliniq we use high quality impression materials from leading manufacturers such as Heraeus Kulzer.

 The Flexitime impression material is released from a fast automated mixing machine known as the Dynamix.
 It’s precise dosage as well as thorough mixing of material limits the possibility of retaking the impressions, and therefore less chair time and hassle for the patient.

 Along with the Flexitime Dynamix, we use the provil novo light body silicone material to obtain even more accurate impressions that replicate the tooth structure to a fraction of a millimetre.
-Use of such high quality material, means a high quality crown, veneer or bridge can be made with a perfect fit.
+Using high-quality materials means a high-quality dental crown, veneer or bridge can be made with a perfect fit.